mariocesar/mariocesar/README.md

 title: Mario−César Señoranis
 description: I’m a software developer here is my Personal site and Blog

 ---

 # 👋🏼 Hello,<br/> I’m Mario−César Señoranis

-I'm a software developer trying to write more, create software, and being a good Dad.
-Work at ⚡️ [zapier.com](https://zapier.com/) as an Integration Software Engineer.
+I'm a software developer trying to write more, create exciting software, share what I know, and for the most, just being the best Dad I can be.
+I Work at ⚡️ [zapier.com](https://zapier.com/) as an Integration Software Engineer.
 I also work in [humanzilla.com](https://humanzilla.com), a small two-person software agency with my Wife.

-I grew up, live and work from Santa Cruz de la Sierra, Bolivia.
+I was born, live, and work in Santa Cruz de la Sierra, Bolivia.

-And you've found my slice of the internet.
+And you've found my tiny slice of the internet.

 You can also find me: